 People can’t fight when they’re in the middle of a paintball shootout – it takes up too much effort, and gives away your hiding spot.
 When things get a little difficult, and your extended family has spent too much time together, step in with a fun little activity, and all with be forgiven.

 Book a futsal court for your family’s personal use, and let them work off all that steam.
-If they can’t play team sports because they really do hate each other, let them sort it out between themselves during a laser-tag session.
+If they can’t play team sports because they really do hate each other, let them sort it out among themselves during a laser-tag session.
 You could even try reverse-psychology, by taking them on an escape room adventure and forcing them to use teamwork.

 Have Enough Snacks for Everyone

-Having a wide selection of snacks over the Chinese New Year period is crucial, because if your relatives are busy snacking themselves silly, there’s no way they’ll be able to ask you questions about your personal life.
+Having a wide selection of snacks over the Raya period is crucial, because if your relatives are busy snacking themselves silly, there’s no way they’ll be able to ask you questions about your personal life.
 If they’re not snacking, and they’re hell-bent on asking you why they haven’t received an invitation to your upcoming wedding, simply deflect with, “Have you tried the pineapple tarts yet?
 They’re delicious!”, and shove one into their mouth.

 Delay Marriage as Long as Possible